• Skip to primary navigation

 The marinade can be used with about 2 lbs. of meat - chicken, short ribs, flank steak or London broil or any other cut of meat that is good for grilling or broiling.
 It can also be used with vegetables.

 While grilling on a BBQ grill is the best, you can also pan fry.
-If you pan fry, use about 1 tsp of oil to start.
+If you pan fry, use about 1 teaspoon of oil to start.
 The oil from the beef will be plenty to cook the meat.
 You can use a little bit of olive oil when you cook vegetables.

 Boil the leftover marinade after I marinade the meat.
 You cannot re-use the leftover marinade but you can bring it to boil and use it as an extra sauce.
 Refrigerate any unused marinade in a glass jar for up to a week.